Quick Almond Biscuits – Carb Count Free

 Add the wet mixture to your dry and mix to combine into a soft dough

-Using a tablespoon, scoop out a spoonful of the mixture and lightly roll into a ball and place it on the baking sheet.
+Using a tablespoon or cookie scoop, spoon out some mixture, lightly roll it into a ball and place it on the baking sheet.

-Repeat this process another 11 times.
 Then using something with a flat round surface (I used a coffee press) lightly press the biscuits to form a circular cookie shape.
-You can also use your fingers for a more rustic looking cookie.
+You can also use your fingers for a more rustic-looking cookie.

 Gently press some flaked almonds onto the top of each biscuit and then place the tray in the preheated oven to bake for 15 minutes or until the biscuits have a light golden colour.